ashpursglove/Ashs_PDF_Manipulator/README.md

 There's now an exe release!!
 Download and go nuts!

-## How to Build This Thing if You're OG
+## How to Run This Thing From Source if You're OG

 From the project folder: